akrity8521/Medicare-Fraud-Detection/readme.md

 For the environment setup:

-1. Upload the above datasets in google drive and change the directory path to dataset loaction in read_csv function.
+1. Upload the above datasets in google drive and change the directory path to dataset location in read_csv function.

 2. Install CatBoost, LightGBM, AdaBoost and XGBoost classifiers.